MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ![Hologram manipulation)](media/hologram-manipulation.PNG "Hologram manipulation")

 > [!Important]
 > To manipulate holograms effectively, make sure that your HoloLens is calibrated properly.
-Learn more about calibration.

 ### Best practices for working with 3D content
 - Make sure that the 3D content is not in the way of the operator doing the task.